Diversity and Diverse Relationships

 I have expertise in treating relationships and individuals navigating the impact of minority stress and discrimination.
 I practice affirming therapy that explores greater awareness and understanding of the ways in which emotional experiences and responses to experiences contribute to what is going on for you and your relationships.
 Navigating these challenges in your life has promoted strength and resilience in coping, paving the way for creative and successful approaches for managing future challenges.
 I help clients see these strengths in themselves, and create harmony and balance in their lives.
 I bring a stance of genuine curiosity and cultural competence that includes your different identities and their intersectionality.

 In regard to relationships, I am able to work with two primary partners and/or any number of partners or individuals who would like to participate in therapy.
 I practice kink-, and LGBTQIA+ - affirming therapy.
-I have specific expertise in relationship diversity (i.e., polyamory, open-relationships, swingers, throuples, consensual non-monogamy, FWBs, etc), diverse sexuality (see below), exploring gender identity and sexual orientation alone and/or in established relationships, same sex relationships, asexual relationships, issues related to hookup apps (i.e., Grindr, Tinder) and ghosting, and relationships struggling with communication around transitioning or exploring gender identity and sexual orientation in the relationship or through parenting an LGBTQIA+ minor.
+I have specific expertise in relationship diversity (i.e., polyamory, open-relationships, swingers, throuples, consensual non-monogamy, FWBs, etc.), diverse sexuality, exploring gender identity and sexual orientation alone and/or in established relationships, same sex relationships, asexual relationships, issues related to hookup apps (i.e., Grindr, Tinder) and ghosting, and relationships struggling with communication around transitioning or exploring gender identity and sexual orientation in the relationship or through parenting an LGBTQIA+ minor.
 I also help couples who are considering opening up their relationship navigate this process with compassion, authenticity, and integrity.

 Intersectionality and Cultural Competency

 Many people identify with various racial, cultural, religious, spiritual, gender, and sexual identities.
 More often than not, these identities and complex personal experiences come into conflict due to different ideologies, and attempts to reconcile them can cause distress.
-Together, we will navigate, examine, and deconstruct the effects and meanings that each layer of identity contributes to your life.
+Together, we can navigate, examine, and deconstruct the effects and meanings that each layer of identity contributes to your life.

 Minority Stress Theory